Basic structure of Python script in SeaTable¶

 Multiple tokens in SeaTable

 SeaTable provides multiple tokens to authenticate.
-But don't let you confuse.
-If you develop python scripts, just use the predefined variable content.api_token
+But let's keep things simple!
+If you develop Python scripts in SeaTable, just use the context object context.api_token

 or provide a so called API-Token